 After giving birth you will likely be advised not to use tampons or menstrual cups, as the uterus and birthing canal are healing.
 Inserting anything can introduce bacteria and lead to an infection.
 It is best for your body to heal naturally.
 This means only using disposable menstrual pads, cloth menstrual pads, or period underwear during this postpartum period.

 You will begin using these pads immediately after you give birth, so make sure to toss a few in your hospital bag.
 The first week is often the most difficult as you will experience heavy bleeding and cramps as well as pain and swelling.

 Many women use adult diapers and pads together to reduce leaking and help position things in the right area.
 I know wearing a diaper probably is not how you imagine the beginning of motherhood, but it really will make things easier.
 This phase will pass before you know it, so just focus on soaking up that sweet baby.

 In the second week, you can move to overnight or larger pads compared to needing an adult diaper and pad system.
 This is when you have a lot of choices and variety to decide which will work best for you.

 The best pads for the remainder of the six weeks will depend on the following:

-- With wings: the wings will help keep the larger pads in place and will reduce leaks
+- With wings: Pads with wings will stay in place and will reduce leaks

 Disposable Postpartum Pads